clement-gillet/E-BART/README.md

 # E-BART
 This repo contains all the code related to my master thesis' research.
-The research question is the following: "Ca we improve performance (quality and controllability of summaries) of transformer-based summarizers by leveraging Event Relations in the input document?"
+The research question is the following:

+"Can we improve performance of transformer-based summarizers, i.e. quality and controllability of summaries, by leveraging Event Relations in the input document?"